+Chapter 5 focuses on long term investment management, one of the three types of investments.

-Introducing the basic concept of investment and investment classification.
+This chapter introduces the basic concept of investment and investment classification.
 Next, Chapter 5 presents the analysis of financial indicators of projects and how to determine cash flows, analysis and evaluation of investment project.